Escondido, California: American era

 The city was home to a largely Spanish-speaking population in the first census, taken in 1850 when California became a state.
-After statehood, non-Hispanic settlers came to Southern California in increasing numbers.
+After statehood, non-Hispanic settlers came to Southern California in increasing numbers, many of them from the Midwestern states.
 The decade of the 1880s is known as the "Southern California Land Boom" because so many people moved to the state.

 In 1853, pro-Southern Copperheads proposed dividing the state of California to create a new Territory of Colorado (at this time the territory that would become the state of Colorado was named "Jefferson").
 San Diego Judge Oliver S. Witherby suggested placing the capitol of the new territory in Rancho Rincon del Diablo.
 He envisioned a railroad connecting San Diego to Fort Yuma through an area about two miles (3 km) south of the current Escondido site, heading east through San Pasqual.
 With a series of deeds in 1855 and 1856, the rancho was transferred from the heirs of Juan Bautista Alvarado to Witherby.
 He planned to profit from the town that he believed would be established from the dividing point on the railroad below the eastern hills.
 The proposal for splitting the state and creating the new territory passed in the California legislature, but died in Congress in the run-up to the Civil War.
 It was effectively killed in 1861 when Congress organized the Territory of Colorado in the area previously occupied by the Jefferson Territory.
 With Witherby's vision of owning a bustling state capitol unrealized, he set up a mining operation on the rancho instead.